icyflame/tnpedia-csv-to-wiki/output.md

 **Particular skills:** Since Mentor Graphics designs tools related to EDA, Verification, IP, Prototyping, a good knowledge in Algorithms, Verilog&#x2F;VHDL and C is required.
 Good knowledge in core subjects is a must.

-**Dual degree specific information:** No

 **Notes:** Interest in the company and students smartness was checked thoroughly through some confusing questions.

-**Source information:** Mentor graphics career portal has all the information regarding the job profiles, software they develop.
-Current Research activities and trends.

 **Parting advice:**